Sometimes I try to look for things to do in my spare time.

 There are literally hundreds of different ways to spend spare time.

-The Best Thing To Do In Ten Minutes Of Spare Time
+Here Are IMO The Best Things To Do In My Spare Time

 There is a very good reason why we often have ten minutes to spare: because we actually need them.